As a volunteer for DVGRR, we ask that you:

 Initial classroom training and ongoing support are provided.

-On the second Saturday of every month, we hold our popular Meet & Greet Day.
+On the second Saturday of every month, we hold our popular Monthly Open House.
 These events provide an opportunity for prospective adopters and the general public to meet the available dogs in our program and see our facility in person.

 Planning and holding these events depends heavily on volunteer support!
 Team members enjoy being part of helping showcase the dogs and directly impacting their chances for a great adoption.
 There is no set requirement for how often you must attend; some volunteers come every month, others are only available occasionally.
 We appreciate whatever time you can provide.